zPeanut/Hydrogen/README.md

 ## Features

-There are currently over 40 modules included in Hydrogen
+There are currently over 40 modules included in Hydrogen,
 including a fully customizable Ingame GUI, aswell as various
 render, combat and utility focused modules.